awsdocs/amazon-s3-developer-guide/doc_source/crr-change-owner.md

   If you add the owner override, Amazon S3 replicates only the object version, not the ACL\.
 In addition, Amazon S3 doesn't replicate subsequent changes to the source object ACL\.
 Amazon S3 sets the ACL on the replica that grants full control to the destination bucket owner\.

-+  When you update a replication configuration to enable, or disable,the owner override, the following occur:
++  When you update a replication configuration to enable, or disable, the owner override, the following occurs:

   + If you add the owner override option to the replication configuration